SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 * Close the serial monitor, which you can do by either closing the IDE or clicking the little “x” that appears on the serial monitor tab at the bottom of the screen (you must do this before you run the python file since only 1 application can access the serial monitor at a time). *Refer to figure 3 for help.*

-* If you are using the HC-05 Bluetooth module to enable wireless communication between the hardware and your computer, unplug the 2 wires that go to the Arduino's Tx and Rx pins, since having those wired to the board while uploading will cause an error.
+* If you are using the HC-05 Bluetooth module to enable wireless communication between the hardware and your computer, unplug the 2 wires that go to the Arduino Uno's Tx and Rx pins, since having those wired to the board while uploading will cause an error.
+If you are using an Arduino Nano, you don't need to do this.
+For more info as to why, read [this](https://docs.arduino.cc/tutorials/nano-every/uart).

 * Please note, if the following text appears when you are uploading the sketch to an Arduino Nano Every, refer to [this link](https://support.arduino.cc/hc/en-us/articles/4405239282578-avrdude-jtagmkII-initialize-Cannot-locate-flash-and-boot-memories-in-description) for more information about what that means.

 ![Nano Every Warning](imgs/every_warning.png)

 ![Reference 1](imgs/ref1.png)